 Why not celebrate Burns Night in style.
 This exquisite Scottish Balmoral chicken dish is a real treat.
 Chicken breast is stuffed with Macsween haggis and wrapped in Denhay smoked streaky bacon.
 A perfect combination for a special occasion.
 Serve with neeps and tatties or seasonal vegetables.

-Serves 4 people Preparation time 20 minutes Cooking time 35 minutes
+Serves 4 people Prep 20 minutes Cook 35 minutes

 4 to 6 tablespoons Highland whisky

 250g Macsween haggis